-The European Commission has acted as a facilitator, provided legal and policy expertise and oversaw the development of this work and provided resources.
+The work on an mHealth Code of Conduct started in April 2015, when a drafting team of industry members started developing the text of the code.
+The European Commission acted as a facilitator, provided legal and policy expertise, oversaw the development of this work and provided resources.

 Main provisions for app developers